lukemoore66/bravia-control-gui/README.md

 - Why are some options unavailable when I select a TV?
 Most controls are only available if you have authentication.
 Please see [here](https://pro-bravia.sony.net/develop/integrate/ip-control/index.html) for information on configuring authentication.
 Input and Audio controls are also unavailable if the currently selected TV is in `Standby` mode.
 - Are my credentials stored safely?
 No. They are stored in plaintext if you use `tvs.txt`.
 All pre-shared keys are not stored in encrypted memory while this program is running.
 - Can I control multiple TVs at once?
 No. You can only control one TV at a time.
 Controlling multiple TVs is not the intended purpose of this program.
-- Can I change access IDs?
-No, not yet.
-Access IDs will be added in the future.
 - Can I change API method versions?
 No. All of the current GUI features depend only on version 1.0 for all API methods implemented thus far.